xp-framework/core/README.md

 Hey, you are 13724 days old
 ```

 Alternatively, you can put this code inside a class and give it a static *main* method.
-This time, save te code to a file called `AgeInDays.class.php`.
+This way, you can use features like inheritance, trait inclusion etcetera.
+This time, save the code to a file called `AgeInDays.class.php`.

 ```php
 <?php